-It’s no wonder they don’t want to leave!
+It’s no wonder they don’t want to leave those play structures!

-Claire and I have been here many times.
-Our Moms’ Club meets there on occasion (more now, in colder weather, since meeting at a park to play is so nice-weather-dependent).
-It’s great to meet my friends and chat while Claire plays with the friends she knows in the group and meets new friends who happen to be playing there that day as well.
+Claire and I went there many times.
+Our Moms’ Club et there on occasion (more now, in colder weather, since meeting at a park to play is so nice-weather-dependent).
+It was great to meet my friends and chat while Claire played with the friends she knew in the group and meet new friends who happened to be playing there that day as well.

 Eventually, we started going again.
 Claire started getting more and more comfortable with going up the stairs into the structure by herself, and the more she did it, the more confident she became.
 Sometimes she’d venture out on her own, and sometimes all it took was an older or more confident explorer to say, “Hey!
 Come play with me!” and off they’d go.